cintamupalsu/w_flu/README.md

 THIS SOFTWARE IS PROVIDED "AS IS" WITH NO WARRANTY OF ANY KIND.

-In the unlikely event that you happen to make a zillion bucks off of this, then good for you; consider buying a homeless person a meal.
+In the unlikely event that you happen to make a zillion bucks off of this, then good for you; consider supporting WuhanFlu patient for treatment.

 EXCEPTIONS